 Absences: Children are legally required to be at school from the day they first enrol until they turn 16.
 If your child is sick or attending a medical appointment please inform the office by 8.45am on the day, or beforehand if you can.
 Please state their full name, their class and the reason why they are not at school.
 If you wish to take your child out of school for any other reason, e.g. family holiday, please send a letter to the Principal well beforehand explaining the circumstances.
-New entrant children beginning school can tire easily so the school is quite flexible and can be since they are not yet six.
-Please discuss any transition issues with the new entrant teacher.

 Illness and medication: Parents need to notify the teacher if their child has symptoms of an infectious or contagious disease and keep their child at home.
 Medication is only to be brought to school if this is essential; if this is the case a parent of the child needs to bring the medication to the school office and to fill in a register of medication form.
 Parents need to ensure that the school is notified of any health problems that their child suffers, e.g. hearing problems, asthma, allergies.